The West Mesa Murders burial site

 Barela was the last victim to be identified.

 Syllannia Edwards was a 15-year-old runaway from Ohio.
 Previously, she had been in foster care.
-The authorities believe that Edwards had become involved in prostitution and that she was working along Interstate 40, which runs through Albuquerque.
+The authorities believe that Edwards had become involved in the sex trade and was working along Interstate 40, which runs through Albuquerque.

 Satellite photograph